 - Legal record — serves as evidence in case of disputes, audits, or assessments

-Mandatory Fields in a GST Invoice
+What Are the Mandatory Fields in a GST Invoice?

 Supplier Details